Clergy Abuse Reparations Are Closure For Some Victims, Resurface Trauma For Others

 The arbitrary amounts of those settlements also nagged him.

-When he was an altar boy in the 1960s, Asbee said two different priests at St. Joseph's Church in Milton, Pa., sexually assaulted him.
+When Asbee was an altar boy in the 1960s, two different priests at St. Joseph's Church in Milton, Pa., sexually assaulted him, he said.
 One was physically violent.
 Yet the amount he was offered was far less than the average settlement offered in other dioceses.

-The Dioceses of Harrisburg and Scranton asked the Pennsylvania Supreme Court to take jurisdiction over the cases, but have so far been denied.
+The dioceses of Harrisburg and Scranton asked the Pennsylvania Supreme Court to take jurisdiction over the cases but have so far been denied.

 Lawyer Matt Haverstick is outside counsel for the Diocese of Harrisburg and Diocese of Greensburg.
-He said the statute-of-limitations bars decades-old lawsuits for a reason — because they become increasingly difficult to prove.
+He said the statute of limitations bars decades-old lawsuits for a reason — because they become increasingly difficult to prove.

-"If the allegation is that there was a conspiracy 50 years ago among people who are long dead....
-That's really difficult for people to know," he said.
+"If the allegation is that there was a conspiracy 50 years ago among people who are long dead ... that's really difficult for people to know," he said.

-Haverstick is defending his diocesan clients against at least four lawsuits, and estimates there could be as many as 20 filed statewide.
+Haverstick is defending his diocesan clients against at least four lawsuits, and he estimates there could be as many as 20 filed statewide.
 Earlier this year, a plaintiff identified only as S.D. filed a lawsuit against Boy Scouts of America in federal court in Philadelphia, using the same legal theory.

 Defenders of the church say the lawsuits come down to a basic question of fairness — should those leading now be punished for the actions of their predecessors?